 We’ve already answered the question, “does graduate school GPA matter?”.
 Now, we can take a look at how your GPA can affect your graduate studies.

-- Qualifying for fellowships – Often, there is a minimum GPA requirement to apply for a fellowship.
+Qualifying for fellowships – Often, there is a minimum GPA requirement to apply for a fellowship.
+So in this case, the answer to the question, “do grades in grad school matter?,” is yes.
 Graduate and post-graduate students compete for fellowships, which can help cover the cost of tuition, fund other school-related activities and projects, and give students vital real-world experience in their specialty.

 What Can You Do Outside of Getting a High GPA?